aspose-words/Aspose.Words-API-References/english/net/aspose.words.reporting/xmldatasource/xmldatasource/_index.md

 ---
 title: XmlDataSource.XmlDataSource
 second_title: Aspose.Words for .NET API Reference
-description: Creates a new data source with data from an XML file using default options for XML data loading.
+description: Creates a new data source with data from an XML file using default options for XML data loading in C#
 type: docs
 weight: 10
 url: /net/aspose.words.reporting/xmldatasource/xmldatasource/